mmikowski/powercss/README.md

     border : .125rem solid #f85032

+We can use mixin and literal values, as the example above shows.

 ### Locked values
 Typically in a cascade, the last property value in "wins".
 However, it